sr-murthy/continuedfractions/docs/sources/contributing.rst

 .. note::

    It is important to note that the :command:`pdm install` uses either the default :file:`pdm.lock` lockfile, or one specified with :command:`-L <lockfile>`.
 Multiple lockfiles can be generated and maintained.
-Refer to the `PDM documentation <https://pdm-project.org/latest/reference/cli/#install>`_ for more information.
+Refer to the `PDM install documentation <https://pdm-project.org/latest/reference/cli/#install>`_ for more information.

 If you don't wish to install any editable dependencies, including the project itself, you can use: